Do you suspect your child might be the victim of bullies?

 If cyber-bullying occurs, report it to the school and make sure it’s followed up and dealt with.
 Remember to record instances of abusive texts, emails, or posts if you need the details later.

 Threatening messages or those that are sexually inappropriate should be reported to the police.

 Bullying can happen in many places outside a school setting, such as in the street, at the mall, or in a youth club.
 Community support is also needed to help prevent bullying.

 Local associations that work with children and parents can help.
-Other people who could be involved include law enforcement officers, neighborhood associations, mental health specialists, local businesses, and church organizations.
+Other people involved include law enforcement officers, neighborhood associations, mental health specialists, local businesses, and church organizations.
 Any of these people might witness bullying taking place, and together you can work out targeted solutions.

 You could encourage teenagers to help younger children to employ anti-bullying behaviors.

-Once you identify areas where community groups can help, you need to work out what your strengths are and where they can best be applied.
-You could use a local opinion survey to find out where bullying is happening, and how it’s being viewed and dealt with.
+Once you identify areas where community groups can help, you need to work out your strengths and where they can best be applied.
+You could use a local opinion survey to determine where bullying is happening and how it’s being viewed and dealt with.

-Once the community has an understanding of the problem, then employ a shared vision for how best to tackle it.
-Encourage those that have the means like local radio, TV, websites, and newspapers to promote the anti-bullying message.
+Once the community understands the problem, then employ a shared vision for how best to tackle it.
+Encourage those with the means like local radio, TV, websites, and newspapers to promote the anti-bullying message.

 Over time, you can track progress to see if your plans are working; if not, modify them to make them more effective.

 It’s tough, finding out your child is being bullied or is accused of being a bully.
 You will undoubtedly have many mixed emotions and might even blame yourself in some way.